 That way the money will be seasoned and there won’t be the need for explanation letters if money is constantly going in and out of the account.

-The ideal scenario might be a saving account with all the necessary funds and little or no activity for the past 90 days.
+The ideal scenario might be a saving account with all the necessary funds to close and little or no activity on said account for the past 90 days.

 6. Think of Any Red Flags